+The ratio of temperature drop between the internal rooflight surface and the external environment and the total temperature drop between internal and external environments.

+(2) Triple-skin.

-- (1) The ratio of temperature drop between the internal rooflight surface and the external environment, and the total temperature drop between internal and external environments. - (2) Triple-skin - 8.3 Where the temperature factor given in section 8.2 of this Certificate is less than the calculated or default values for the relevant building type, there is a risk of surface condensation forming.
+8.3 Where the temperature factors given in Table 7 are less than the calculated or default values for the relevant building type, there is a risk of surface condensation forming.
 However, limited intermittent condensation, appearing initially on the kerb, frame or glazing, will not be detrimental to the rooflight.
-By way of comparison, minimum temperature factors for typical PVC-U windows are between 0.50 and 0.65. - 8.4 In all cases, the risk of surface condensation can be reduced by limiting activities which produce large amounts of moisture and providing means for adequate ventilation; in particular, airflow from trickle ventilators(1) can alleviate localised surface condensation. - (1) Outside the scope of this Certificate.
+By way of comparison, minimum temperature factors for typical PVC-U windows are between 0.50 and 0.65.

+8.4 In all cases, the risk of surface condensation can be reduced by limiting activities which produce large amounts of moisture and providing means for adequate ventilation; in particular, airflow from trickle ventilators(1) can alleviate localised surface condensation.